 If you’re planning your first trip to the city, the Casual Travelist has plenty of logistical tips for visiting Marrakech!

 Don’t Miss These Things to Do in Marrakech:

 1. Visit the souks.

-The shopkeepers will proclaim, of course, that their items are made locally and by hand–I have my doubts about this, as the exact same items and designs appeared again and again in not only Marrakech, but Tinghir, Fez and Chefchaouen.
+The shopkeepers will proclaim, of course, that their items are made locally and by hand–I have my doubts about this, as the exact same items and designs appeared again and again in not only Marrakech, but Tinghir, Fez, and Morocco’s blue city, Chefchaouen.

 The souks are the perfect place to try your hand at haggling–aim for a price about 25% of the initial asking price, and if you want to buy something for more than a couple of dollars (say, a leather bag), I recommend feeling out a few vendors over a day or two before making your purchase–it’ll help you more accurately gauge what the item is worth.

 Regardless of whether or not you want to buy anything, definitely don’t skip the souks–they’re one of the most Instagrammable places in Marrakech, perfect for wandering through with a camera in hand.